Updated on 2024-08-28 GMT+08:00

 • Task node: used only for computing only and can be scaled in or out.
 Task nodes bear only computing tasks.
 Therefore, auto scaling can be performed.

-• Quick buying: On the Quick Config page, you can quickly buy a cluster based on application scenarios, improving cluster configuration efficiency.
+• Quick Config: On the Quick Config page, you can quickly buy a cluster based on application scenarios, improving cluster configuration efficiency.
 Currently, Hadoop analysis clusters, HBase clusters, Kafka clusters, ClickHouse clusters, and real-time analysis clusters are supported.

 • Hadoop analysis cluster: uses components in the open-source Hadoop ecosystem to analyze and query vast amounts of data.
 For example, use Yarn to manage cluster resources, Hive and Spark to provide offline storage and computing of large-scale distributed data, Spark Streaming and Flink to offer streaming data computing, and Presto to enable interactive queries, and Tez to provide a distributed computing framework of directed acyclic graphs (DAGs).